Constructive Possession vs. Actual Possession

 Possession in Michigan Can Be Actual or Constructive

 A recent United States Court of Appeals decision clarified a longstanding dispute between defense lawyers and prosecutors regarding “constructive possession.”
 “Constructive possession” is typically defined as a situation where an individual has actual control over something without physical control of that thing (the allegedly illegal item).
-In Michigan or federal court, a person with constructive possession is just as guilty as someone with actual, physical possession.
+In Michigan or Federal courts, a person with constructive possession is just as guilty as someone with actual, physical possession.
 This would come up frequently when there is an allegation of a passenger in possession of drugs.

-Both state prosecutors and Assistant United States Attorneys frequently argue that the passenger in a car is in “constructive possession” of drugs or weapons in a car merely because of that person’s proximity to the contraband.
-This argument has been used in cars, houses, and businesses when someone is physically near something found or believed to be illegal.
+Both state prosecutors and Assistant United States Attorneys frequently argue that the passenger in a car is in “constructive possession” of drugs or weapons in a car merely because of that person’s proximity to the contraband and make allegations that a passenger is in possession of drugs.
+This argument has been used in cars, houses, and businesses when someone is physically near something found or believed to be illegal including a charge of a passenger in possession of drugs.
 Drug crimes defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. have countered this argument over the past decades by arguing that proximity alone is insufficient to show constructive possession.
-We have argued that something more must be required to prove a connection between the passenger in the car and proximity to the drugs or weapons.
+We have argued that something more must be required to prove a connection between the passenger in the car and the drugs or weapons before a charge of a passenger in possession of drugs is made.

 A Recent Constructive Possession Example a Passenger in Possession of Drugs